In the guide

 • the address of the LLP's registered office

-• where the LLP name ends with the abbreviation LLP, llp, or the Welsh equivalent, the fact that it is a limited liability partnership or the Welsh equivalents
+• where the LLP name ends with the abbreviation LLP, llp, or the Welsh equivalent, the fact that it is a limited liability partnership or the Welsh equivalent

 Disclosure of members' names

 Where an LLP's business letters include the names of any member of the LLP, other than in the text or as a signatory, the letter must disclose all the members' names.
-If the LLP has more than 20 members as long as it keeps a list of all the members' names at its principal place of business, and the document states that the list is available for inspection, then it need not show the members’ names.
+If the LLP has more than 20 members, it need not show the members' names as long as it keeps a list of all the members' names at its principal place of business, and the document states that the list is available for inspection.

 Requests for information